s-batish/visit-seville/README.md

 [Things to do wireframe](docs/wireframes/things-to-do-wireframe.png)

 [When to visit wireframe](docs/wireframes/when-to-visit-wireframe.png)
 - Initially the 'When to visit' section of information was intended to be laid out on a separate page, which can be seen in the wireframe above.
-However, after a discussion with my mentor, it was decided that it looked better, and made more sense, to have this section of information on the homepage underneath the 'About Seville section' instead.
+However, after a discussion with my mentor, it was decided that it looked better, and made more sense, to have this section of information on the homepage underneath the 'About Seville' section instead.

 [Gallery wireframe](docs/wireframes/gallery-wireframe.png)